 Call 9-911 immediately.

-Try to call for assistance of a nearby faculty or staff member.
+Try to call for assistance of a nearby community member.

 After the altercation has occurred, if safe to do so, move any victim to a private office/area.
 Ensure the victim is in a safe place and assist in making him/her comfortable.